Taxes and Deductions

 Tax Withholding

-You can review your current tax withholding in My TRS.
-You can also run "what if" scenarios to estimate how a change in your federal and Montana tax withholding would affect your net monthly benefit amount.
+You can review your current tax withholding in My TRS, the secure member portal.
+You may even run "what if" scenarios to estimate how a change in your federal and Montana tax withholding would affect your net monthly benefit amount.

 Deduction of Employer Health Insurance Premiums